The Board of Directors

 Bill joined the board and became its Director of Marketing in 2016.
 His focus is to work with both local and regional business leaders in promoting the exceptional vocational, recreational and social opportunities that Legacy Farms offers to adults with autism.

 Bill’s passion for sustaining and expanding the reach of Legacy Farms originated from his son’s participation in the Summer Garden Project.
-As the parents of Ryan, an adult with autism, Bill and his wife Cheryl have a unique perspective of the void that often exists post-graduation for individuals like their son, and the struggle to maintain the valuable skills they obtained while in school.
-Legacy Farms addresses these challenges by providing meaningful experiences in a safe, inclusive environment where adults with autism can thrive, Legacy Farms is fulfilling a critically-important need in our community.
+As the parents of Ryan, an adult with Autism, Bill and his wife Cheryl have a unique perspective of the void that often exists post-graduation for individuals like their son, and the struggle to maintain the valuable skills they obtained while in school.
+Legacy Farms addresses these challenges by providing meaningful experiences in a safe, inclusive environment where adults with Autism can thrive, Legacy Farms is fulfilling a critically-important need in our community.

-Pui Wan: Treasurer and Lead Instructor at Legacy Farms
+Pui Wan: Treasurer / Instructor

 Instructor and Interim Program Director, Pui leads our Seasonal Sessions and oversees the team at the farm.
 Pui brings her accounting experience and is a Personal Support Attendant and ABA tutor.
 She hopes to serve those who wish to learn how to garden while helping Legacy Farms to reach their goals.